aiven/devportal/docs/products/kafka/kafka-connect/howto/mqtt-sink-connector.rst

 Create a MQTT sink connector
 ==============================

-The `MQTT sink connector <https://docs.lenses.io/5.0/integrations/connectors/stream-reactor/sinks/mqttsinkconnector/>`_ copies messages from Apache Kafka® topic to a MQTT queue.
+The `MQTT sink connector <https://docs.lenses.io/5.0/integrations/connectors/stream-reactor/sinks/mqttsinkconnector/>`_ copies messages from an Apache Kafka® topic to an MQTT queue.

 .. note::